 - Take low dose aspirin (81 mg) every night to prevent blood clots.
 You can get this at any drugstore or Amazon.
 This is a good daily practice.

 - Get a pulse oximeter ASAP to measure your blood oxygen levels.
-Get at drugstore, Amazon or on our sister store here.
+Get at drugstore or Amazon.
 It is very important to monitor blood oxygen levels during Covid.

 - Get access to supplemental oxygen.
 For quick emergency oxygen, get some Boost Oxygen to have on hand.
 It is available on Amazon or at any drugstore.
 In addition, keep Synergy Health in mind to contact to send supplemental oxygen to your home.
 They can work very quickly to get things set up at your home.

 The following items have been gathered by our team who intensely studies all non-prescription items used for Covid.
 These items are based on recommendations by the world’s leading frontline physicians and have more than 150 studies proving efficacy with Covid.

 Interested in getting all of these items listed in ONE box?
 Get your Covid Defense Box now!
 It includes all of the below in ONE box delivered to you (along with aspirin and a pulse oximeter mentioned above).

 As always, run these by your wellness provider to ensure nothing interferes with your health conditions, allergies or current medications or supplements.

 - Start taking the following immune strengthening supplements ASAP: